iocanel/jbang-catalog/README.md

 Collection of JBang scripts related to Quarkus and its subprojects.

+## Scripts
+  - [create-from-github](#create-from-github): Create a new project from a Github repository.
+  - [create-from-quickstart](#create-from-quickstart): Create a new project from a Quarkus quickstart.
+  - [generate-data](#generate-data): Generate random data for your JPA entities using ChatGPT.

 ### Using from the Quarkus CLI

 **Requires**: Quarkus CLI 3.0.1.Final or higher